Stegosaurus: Resurgent discoveries

 As part of the Dinosaur Renaissance and the resurgent interest in dinosaurs by museums and the public, fossils of Stegosaurus were once again being collected, though few have been fully described.
 An important discovery came in 1937 again at Garden Park by a high school teacher named Frank Kessler in while leading a nature hike.
 Kessler contacted the Denver Museum of Nature and Science, who sent paleontologist Robert Landberg.
 Landberg excavated the skeleton with the DMNS crews, recovering a 70% complete Stegosaurus skeleton along with turtles, crocodiles, and isolated dinosaur fossils at the quarry that would be nicknamed "The Kessler Site".
 Phillip Reinheimer, a steel worker, mounted the Stegosaurus skeleton at the DMNS in 1938.
 The skeleton remained mounted until 1989 when the museum curator of the DMNS began a revision of the museum's fossil hall and dispatched an expedition to find additional Stegosaurus remains.
 The expedition was successful in finding a nearly complete Stegosaurus near the Kessler site by Bryan Small, who would become the eponym of the new site.
 The "Small Quarry" Stegosaurus articulation and completeness clarified the position of plates and spikes on the back of Stegosaurus and the position and size of the throat ossicles found earlier first by Felch with the Stegosaurus stenops holotype, though like the S. stenops type, the fossils were flattened in a "roadkill" condition.
 The Stegosaurus skeletons have been mounted alongside an Allosaurus skeleton collected in Moffat County, Colorado originally in 1979.

 Stegosaurus was made the official state fossil of Colorado in 1982, after a two-year campaign begun by a class of 4th graders and their teacher Ruth Sawdo at McElwain Elementary School in Thornton, Colorado.
 In 1987, a 40% complete Stegosaurus skeleton was discovered in Rabbit Valley in Mesa County, Colorado, by Harold Bollan near the Dinosaur Journey Museum.
 The skeleton was nicknamed the "Bollan Stegosaurus" and is in the collections of the Dinosaur Journey Museum.
 At Jensen-Jensen Quarry, an articulated torso including several dorsal plates from a small individual were collected and briefly described in 2014, though the specimen was collected years before and is still in preparation at Brigham Young University.
-In 2007, Escaso and colleagues described a Stegosaurus specimen from the Upper Jurassic Alcobaça Formation of Portugal, which they classified as Stegosaurus cf. ungulatus.
-The specimen is one of the few associated Stegosaurus skeletons known, though it only contains a tooth, 13 vertebrae, partial limbs, a cervical plate, and several assorted postcranial elements.
+In 2007, Escaso and colleagues described a Stegosaurus specimen from the Casal Novo locality of Portugal, originally thought to be part of the Alcobaça Formation, and subsequently suggested to be part of the Lourinhã Formation.
+Identified as Stegosaurus cf. ungulatus, the specimen is one of the few associated skeletons known for this genus, containing a tooth, 13 vertebrae, partial limbs, a cervical plate, and several associated postcranial elements.